Skip to content

 Walks the full log; returns (ok, rows_verified, first_broken_id).
 Runs on demand (CLI / API / dashboard button).
 For a periodic check, wrap the CLI invocation in cron or a Kubernetes CronJob – the brain does not loop the verification internally.

-Rotating Z4J_SECRET would break verification of pre-rotation rows under a naive key change. z4j supports a dual-key window for exactly this case: set the previous value(s) in Z4J_PREVIOUS_SECRETS (comma-separated) so the verifier accepts rows signed under any of those keys while writes use the new Z4J_SECRET.
-Once every retained row is provably re-anchored (or aged out), drop the old key from Z4J_PREVIOUS_SECRETS.
+Rotating the audit key would break verification of pre-rotation rows under a naive change.
+Set the previous value or values in Z4J_AUDIT_CHAIN_PREVIOUS_SECRETS (comma-separated) so the verifier accepts rows signed under any of them while new writes use the current Z4J_AUDIT_CHAIN_SECRET.
+Once every retained row is re-anchored or has aged out, drop the old key.

 HMAC-SHA256 on a small canonical payload is microseconds; the chain does not meaningfully slow writes.
 Verification of a million rows takes ~10 seconds on modest hardware.